Tips to Reduce Waste this Christmas

 - Take the lids off plastic and glass bottles that go into the kerbside recycling bin and place the lids in the garbage to reduce contamination of good recycling.

-- Don’t pack recycling inside plastic bags or boxes, simply place them loose and mingled in the kerbside recycling bin.
+- Don’t pack recycling inside plastic bags or boxes, simply place them loose in the kerbside recycling bin.
 Flatten boxes to help fit more in your recycling bin.

 - If electronic equipment is upgraded, contact your local council to find out about e-waste recycling options and local collection points for old mobile phones.